 “Is that so?”
 Judging by the way she tilted her head, she seemed mildly intrigued at the prospect.
 “How interesting.
 I’ll bring you some snacks and something to dry off with, so why don’t you wait inside the Workshop until Wilhelm returns?”

-That said, her fibrous digits then pressed against the petrified wood that composed the floor and she began to undergo accelerated permineralization, instantly turning to stone that seamlessly melded into the floor until she vanished from sight.
-Being a Mountain Spirit, Elsa held dominion over plant life and minerals.
-Becoming one with stone and then moving through it was more efficient for Elsa to cross distances than walking.
-I suspected that she and Rieth had gone through the trouble of petrifying the floorboards for exactly that purpose.
+That said, her fibrous digits then pressed against the petrified wood that composed the floor and instantly underwent permineralization, turning to stone that seamlessly sank into the floor until she vanished from sight.
+Moving through stone and earth was more efficient for Elsa than imitating walking, so I suspected that she and Rieth had gone through the trouble of petrifying the floorboards for exactly that purpose.
+It was fascinating to watch really.

 Regardless, I stepped through the door’s threshold and shut it behind me.